rccline/bookdown-reproducible-reporting/index.Rmd

 I also served as an expert witness in land titles for the famous Houston criminal attorney, [Dick DeGuerin](https://deguerin.com/).

-Today, I am still employed as a landman operating a brokerage business [Golden Triangle Land Services, Inc.](https://goldentriangleland.com/) out of Sidney, Nebraska with my partner, Coy Fisher.
+Today, I am still employed as a landman operating a brokerage business [Golden Triangle Land Services, Inc. (GTLS)](https://goldentriangleland.com/) out of Sidney, Nebraska with my partner, Coy Fisher.
 During the downturn in the industry in 2014 to 2020, I used the time to enhance my data literacy; I studied advanced statistics, learning methods to create reproducible research.
 I write R code, a statistical programming language with [RStudio](https://www.rstudio.com/about/) and I write some python.
 I write in Excel VBA, Power Query, Power Pivot and I create MS Access applications utilizing knowledge of VBA.
 I use GIS in both R programming language and with QGIS, both of which are open source applications.